cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 introspection into and the ability to negotiate with the rest of the system, and thus it can make better decisions.

-Ultimately, I would treat zram's writeback as a workaround rather than something that's usable for the vast majority of users in practice.
-It requires you to recreate what zswap gives you automatically (and responds in real time to) in a brittle and error-prone fashion, and I would strongly recommend that you do not go about managing your memory in this way.
+Ultimately, zram writeback is a workaround, not a solution.
+It's not so much that it can't be made to work in some academic sense -- of course it can.
+The problem is that all of the nasty edge cases show up at exactly the wrong moment: mid-spike, when memory pressure is highest and your carefully guessed thresholds are most likely to be wrong.
+I would strongly recommend that you do not go about managing your memory in this way.

 ## zswap's automatic tiering (and its performance cliffs)